The Export Control Joint Unit (ECJU) issues licences for controlling the export of strategic goods.

 - radioactive sources

-ECO aims to help the UK’s businesses export responsibly and within the law.
+ECJU aims to help the UK’s businesses export responsibly and within the law.
 Our licensing process asks what is being exported, to where and for whom.

 Find out if you need a strategic export control licence